adrianwedd/AI-SWA/README.md

 ## Configuration

 SelfArchitectAI loads settings from `config.yaml` by default.
-Set `CONFIG_FILE` to use a different file.
-Environment variables override values from the file so you can adjust settings per environment.
+Set the `CONFIG_FILE` environment variable to specify an alternative location.
+Environment variables always override values from the file so you can adjust settings per environment.

 ### Required environment variables